kriszyp/xstyle/README.md

 module.put(value, rule, name) - This is called whenever the property is used within a rule.
 The
 <code>value</code> argument is the property value in the rule, and the <code>rule</code>
 argument is the Rule object.
-module.receive(callback)
-module.forElement(element)
-module.get(name)
-module.call(rule, args,...)
+module.receive(callback, rule, name) - This is called when a property is accessed from a binding, to receive the current value.
+The callback should be called wheneve the value is changed in the future. module.forElement(element) - If the value of a property is dependent on the element that the rule is being applied, the module object may provide a forElement(element) function that would return an object with the same methods as described here for the module.
+It should be noted that there is additional processing overhead, since every element needs to be processed individually with this approach.
+module.get(name) - This is called when a property is accessed using the my-new-property/sub-property syntax. module.call(rule, args,...) - This is called when the definition is used a function, like my-new-property()

 The Rule object has the following properties and methods that can be used by the module:

-setValue(name, value);

-## Defining Extensions

-We can also explicitly define our own properties and/or choose which CSS properties to shim or extend.
-Again we do this with property definitions.
+setValue(name, value) - This performs the action of adding a new property value to a rule.
+If there are any definition for the property, there are then executed. getCssRule() - This gets the browser CSSOM rule object for the this rule.
+You can apply additional CSS properties directly by setting properties on the style object:

+	getCssRule().style.color = 'red';

+## Shim Module Examples

 Let's look at a simplified example from shims.css to see how we could shim the 'box-shadow' property to use an IE filter:
 <pre>
 box-shadow = module('xstyle/shim/ie-filter');